cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 <Definitions>

 - `--env` <PropMeta>optional</PropMeta>
-  - Perform on a specific environment specified as `$ENVIRONMENT_NAME`
+  - Perform on a specific environment specified as `$ENVIRONMENT_NAME`.

 </Definitions>